no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 # IDs Questions Map

-- "id": 43, "question": "Abstract class vs. Interface.
+1. "id": 43, "question": "Abstract class vs. Interface.
 When to use abstract class and when to use interface?",
-- "id": 44, "question": "New feature of Java 8.
+2. "id": 44, "question": "New feature of Java 8.
 Give an example of how you use them in your project",
-- "id": 45, "question": "Comparable vs. Comparator",
+3. "id": 45, "question": "Comparable vs. Comparator",
-- "id": 46, "question": "Types of Exceptions and how do you deal with exceptions in your project?",
+4. "id": 46, "question": "Types of Exceptions and how do you deal with exceptions in your project?",
-- "id": 47, "question": "Generics and how do you use generics in your project?",
+5. "id": 47, "question": "Generics and how do you use generics in your project?",
-- "id": 48, "question": "Java OOP 4 principles, and explain each of them",
+6. "id": 48, "question": "Java OOP 4 principles, and explain each of them",
-- "id": 49, "question": "If java 8 allows default method in interface, so what is the real difference between interface and abstract class?",
+7. "id": 49, "question": "If java 8 allows default method in interface, so what is the real difference between interface and abstract class?",
-- "id": 52, "question": "Serialization, What is Serializable and SerialVersionUID?",
+8. "id": 52, "question": "Serialization, What is Serializable and SerialVersionUID?",
-- "id": 53, "question": "HashMap: how does it work internally, what is hash collision",
+9. "id": 53, "question": "HashMap: how does it work internally, what is hash collision",
-- "id": 59, "question": "What is the Functional Interface?
+10. "id": 59, "question": "What is the Functional Interface?
 Java 8 built in functional interface?",
-- "id": 62, "question": "HashTable vs. HashMap",
+11. "id": 62, "question": "HashTable vs. HashMap",
-- "id": 67, "question": "Implement a singleton",
+12. "id": 67, "question": "Implement a singleton",
-- "id": 68, "question": "Do you know about the Executor Service and Future?",
+13. "id": 68, "question": "Do you know about the Executor Service and Future?",
-- "id": 69, "question": "Explain the Factory design pattern",
+14. "id": 69, "question": "Explain the Factory design pattern",
-- "id": 70, "question": "What design patterns did you worked on before?",
+15. "id": 70, "question": "What design patterns did you worked on before?",
-- "id": 71, "question": "How to custom an Exception?",
+16. "id": 71, "question": "How to custom an Exception?",
-- "id": 72, "question": "OutOfMemoryError vs StackOverflowError vs Memory Leak",
+17. "id": 72, "question": "OutOfMemoryError vs StackOverflowError vs Memory Leak",
-- "id": 75, "question": "java 8: Different types of \"method reference\"",
+18. "id": 75, "question": "java 8: Different types of \"method reference\"",
-- "id": 78, "question": "What is Optional?",
+19. "id": 78, "question": "What is Optional?",
-- "id": 90, "question": "ArrayList vs LinkedList, which one to choose?",
+20. "id": 90, "question": "ArrayList vs LinkedList, which one to choose?",
-- "id": 91, "question": "How does Java class loader work?",
+21. "id": 91, "question": "How does Java class loader work?",
-- "id": 92, "question": "Java 8: Intermediate operator and terminal operator in stream api",
+22. "id": 92, "question": "Java 8: Intermediate operator and terminal operator in stream api",
-- "id": 95, "question": "How do you create a thread?",
+23. "id": 95, "question": "How do you create a thread?",
-- "id": 98, "question": "How does arraylist work internally?",
+24. "id": 98, "question": "How does arraylist work internally?",
-- "id": 104, "question": "How does thread communicate/interact/share data with each other?",
+25. "id": 104, "question": "How does thread communicate/interact/share data with each other?",
-- "id": 106, "question": "What are the meaning of thread methods: join, wait, sleep, yield",
+26. "id": 106, "question": "What are the meaning of thread methods: join, wait, sleep, yield",
-- "id": 113, "question": "Shallow copy vs. Deep copy",
+27. "id": 113, "question": "Shallow copy vs. Deep copy",
-- "id": 115, "question": "How does ConcurrentHashMap works?",
+28. "id": 115, "question": "How does ConcurrentHashMap works?",
-- "id": 117, "question": "What is ConcurrentModificationException and how to handle it?",
+29. "id": 117, "question": "What is ConcurrentModificationException and how to handle it?",
-- "id": 118, "question": "Relationship between equals() and hashcode()",
+30. "id": 118, "question": "Relationship between equals() and hashcode()",
-- "id": 119, "question": "How to make class immutable?",
+31. "id": 119, "question": "How to make class immutable?",
-- "id": 121, "question": "What is the deadlock?
+32. "id": 121, "question": "What is the deadlock?
 How to FIND it?
 How to avoid it?",
-- "id": 127, "question": "Difference between HashSet and TreeSet, HashMap and TreeMap",
+33. "id": 127, "question": "Difference between HashSet and TreeSet, HashMap and TreeMap",
-- "id": 131, "question": "When implements Serializable, what if you don't define the serialVersionUID?
+34. "id": 131, "question": "When implements Serializable, what if you don't define the serialVersionUID?
 What if you remove it?",
-- "id": 132, "question": "What is fail-fast and fail-safe?",
+35. "id": 132, "question": "What is fail-fast and fail-safe?",
-- "id": 135, "question": "Map vs. FlatMap",
+36. "id": 135, "question": "Map vs. FlatMap",
-- "id": 138, "question": "HashMap vs LinkedHashMap and HashSet vs LinkedHashSet",
+37. "id": 138, "question": "HashMap vs LinkedHashMap and HashSet vs LinkedHashSet",
-- "id": 139, "question": "why using static and why not?",
+38. "id": 139, "question": "why using static and why not?",
-- "id": 163, "question": "what is SOLID principle?",
+39. "id": 163, "question": "what is SOLID principle?",
-- "id": 295, "question": "How to make a global count in multithreading environment",
+40. "id": 295, "question": "How to make a global count in multithreading environment",
-- "id": 296, "question": "Difference: Synchronized, ThreadLocal, Volatile, AtomicInteger",
+41. "id": 296, "question": "Difference: Synchronized, ThreadLocal, Volatile, AtomicInteger",
-- "id": 303, "question": "How does string works?
+42. "id": 303, "question": "How does string works?
 Why is String immutable in Java?",
-- "id": 310, "question": "What's Garbage collection types and Whats new in java 8? ",
+43. "id": 310, "question": "What's Garbage collection types and What's new in java 8? ",
-- "id": 321, "question": "Java switch statement has too many cases, how to improve it",
+44. "id": 321, "question": "Java switch statement has too many cases, how to improve it",
-- "id": 330, "question": "New features in java 11  and 17",
+45. "id": 330, "question": "New features in java 11  and 17",
-- "id": 332, "question": "Difference: Sleep and Wait",
+46. "id": 332, "question": "Difference: Sleep and Wait",
-- "id": 343, "question": "Suppose when you have Employee class to store data, when do you use list or map",
+47. "id": 343, "question": "Suppose when you have Employee class to store data, when do you use list or map",
-- "id": 344, "question": "Difference: Arraylist vs LinkedList, when to use which",
+48. "id": 344, "question": "Difference: Arraylist vs LinkedList, when to use which",
-- "id": 363, "question": "Difference runnable vs callable",
+49. "id": 363, "question": "Difference runnable vs callable",
-- "id": 364, "question": "Difference future vs completableFuture",
+50. "id": 364, "question": "Difference future vs completableFuture",
-- "id": 371, "question": "JDK vs JRE vs JVM",
+51. "id": 371, "question": "JDK vs JRE vs JVM",
-- "id": 372, "question": "What is externalization and its difference with serialization",
+52. "id": 372, "question": "What is externalization and its difference with serialization",
-- "id": 373, "question": "How do you implement a deadlock",
+53. "id": 373, "question": "How do you implement a deadlock",
-- "id": 374, "question": "Synchronized method vs Synchronized block",
+54. "id": 374, "question": "Synchronized method vs Synchronized block",
-- "id": 375, "question": "Difference between Iterator and Enumeration",
+55. "id": 375, "question": "Difference between Iterator and Enumeration",
-- "id": 448, "question": "What is proxy design pattern",
+56. "id": 448, "question": "What is proxy design pattern",

 # 46-Types of Exceptions